Abdulla Al Kamali

-Abdulla Ali Mohammad Al Kamali (born December 9, 1989, in Dubai), or simply Abdulla, is an Emirati football striker.
+Abdulla Ali Mohammad Al Kamali (born December 9, 1989), or simply Abdulla, is an Emirati football striker.
 He currently plays for Al Sharjah SC in the UAE Football League.

 Al Kamali made his professional debut for Al Wasl in UAE League, being the top goalscorer of the reserves league.
 He scored 18 goals for the UAE national under-20 football team, and five goals for the UAE national under-18 football team during the 2007-2008 season.

 Career

 Atlético Paranaense

 He is the first UAE player and second from the Arab world, after Khaled Kharroubi of Algeria, to have signed a professional contract with a first division football club in the Brazilian league.

 Al-Ahli

 He joined Al-Ahli in 2009.
 And before the beginning of the 2010-11 season he was released from the club as per the coach David O'Leary recommendation.